Notproginfinix/phhusson-treble_experimentations/Xiaomi-Redmi-13C.md

 Step 4: Flash GSI: `fastboot flash system PATH_TO_GSI.img`

-Step 5: Erase userdata: `fastboot -w` # If this does not work, factory reset in recovery
+Step 5: Erase userdata: `fastboot -w` # If this does not work, factory reset in recovery instead

 Step 6: Flash stock boot (optional but recommended): `fastboot flash boot PATH_TO_BOOT.img`